alphap8/public/desertRiddle/README.md

 # Reading the code
 The code is actually divided into two sections:
-The first is decalaring all the types constructs that implement the calculations.
+The first is decalaring all the types and constructs that implement the calculations.
 The second part is actually using them in the most readable way.

 Here's the first part:
+Here we decalare all the components needed for our riddle:
 ```scala
 class solver(val legsCount: Int = 0)  {
   def totalLegsCount = legsCount